Neonatal Circumcision and Penile Problems: An 8-Year Longitudinal Survey

 METHODS

-The data were collected during the first nine stages of the Christchurch Child Development Study in which a birth cohort of 1,265 children born in the Christchurch (New Zealand) urban region was studied at birth, 4 months, and annual intervals until the age of 8 years.
+The data were collected during the first nine stages of the External link Christchurch Child Development Study in which a birth cohort of 1,265 children born in the Christchurch (New Zealand) urban region was studied at birth, 4 months, and annual intervals until the age of 8 years.
 At each time, information about the health, family conditions, and social background of the children was collected by a structured interview with the child's mother and supplemental information was obtained from other sources including hospital medical records, general practitioner notes, and a diary record of the child's medical attendances kept by the mother.
 The method of data collection and quality control of the data has been described in previous papers.10,11 The following measures were used in the analysis.

 When the child was 4 months of age, information concerning his circumcision status was collected by maternal report and from existing records.

 During the period from birth to 8 years, information about the child's history of medical attendance for penile problems was collected routinely from maternal reports, supplemented by information from a diary record kept by the mother and from medical records.
 From this information, the child's history of medical attendance was reconstructed and the following measures of penile problems were obtained: (1) the number of episodes of inflammation of the penis experienced by the child.
 Penile inflammation included balanitis, meatitis, inflammation of the prepuce, and conditions in which the penis was described as sore or inflammed without any further diagnostic elaboration; (2) the number of episodes of phimosis experienced by the child.
 These episodes included all times the child sought medical attention for phimosis and associated symptoms.
-However, episodes for which the child was brought to medical attention for "tight" or "nonretractable" foreskin but was not treated were not classified as phimosis because it was likely that most of these attendances were the result of parental anxiety or uncertainty about the development of the foreskin rather than any pathologic condition in the child; (3) inadequate circumcision requiring repair or recircumcision; and (4) postoperative infection following circumcision.
+However, episodes for which the child was brought to medical attention for tight or nonretractable foreskin but was not treated were not classified as phimosis because it was likely that most of these attendances were the result of parental anxiety or uncertainty about the development of the foreskin rather than any pathologic condition in the child; (3) inadequate circumcision requiring repair or recircumcision; and (4) postoperative infection following circumcision.

 It is important to recognize that the data on medical attendance for penile problems was collected as part of a much larger longitudinal study of child health and development in which the primary concern was not with the issue of the longterm consequences of circumcision.
 This feature of the data collection process places a number of restrictions on the quality of the collected data.
 Specifically, data relating to immediate postcircumcision problems and penile problems that were treated at home without medical attention were not available.
 Also, diagnostic details of medical attendances for penile problems were limited.
 The net result of these imprecisions in the data collection process is that the incidence and prevalence of penile problems probably underestimated and the problems can only be described in terms of broad diagnostic categories.
 Nonetheless, we believe that the trends that emerge from the analysis are likely to reflect general differences in the medical histories of circumcised and uncircumcised children.